tuna-f1sh/minnow/README.md

 # Minnow - USB-C DAM Tool

-Minnow is a tool for using DAM (Debug Accessory Mode), providing an interface to the SWD/JTAG and/or UART from the device.
+Minnow is a tool for using DAM (Debug Accessory Mode), providing an interface to SWD or JTAG and/or UART from the device.
 It expands upon [this concept](https://github.com/BitterAndReal/SWD-over-USB-C) to include a USB-UART and some utility for use within test rigs.
 It could be considered SWD over DAM with a sprinkling of [USB cereal](https://github.com/oxda/usb-cereal) - unlike usb-cereal it does not use the Chomebook UART mapping in favour of maintaining USB-C rotational symmetry.

-* Enables and interfaces USB DAM configured in image below; SWD/JTAG over USB-C.
+* Enables and interfaces USB DAM configured in image below; Full SWD or JTAG over USB-C.
-* Provides board designer the option of using RX+ for NRST/RXD and RX- for SWO/TXD - either single-wire trace communication or UART.
+* Provides board designer the option of using RX+ for NRST/RXD and RX- for SWO/TXD - either single-wire trace communication (RTT) or UART.
 * Four configurable GPIO on FT230 for test rig control of UUT: power enable; RX pin control; reset.
 * TagConnect TC2030 and ARM 10-pin header to debugger.
 * USB pass-through or FT230 USB UART to device.